compilit/ssimpl/docs/concepts.md

 - Key separation: You can derive independent identities (child keys) without compromising the master.
 - Public derivation: Given a parent public key, you can derive child public keys (but not private keys).
 - Hardened derivation: A safer variant where child keys can’t be derived from public keys, but requires the parent private key.

 How it works:

 You start with a single seed (often from a [BIP39](#12-bip39) mnemonic).
 From that seed, it deterministically derives a master keypair (private + public key).
-Then you can derive child keypairs from the master, and children of those, forming a tree structure.
+Then you can derive child key pairs from the master, and children of those, forming a tree structure.

 ## 1.2 BIP39